 Home Renovations and Improvements – Do’s and Don’ts

-Whether it’s re-tiling the bathroom or installing a new kitchen sink it’s always best to call a professional.
-It’s always good to know what the pros and cons may be before doing a little DIY around the home.
+Whether it’s re-tiling the bathroom or installing a new kitchen sink, it’s often best to call a professional, however if you want to go it alone, it’s good to understand the pros and cons may be before embarking on your DIY journey.
 So if you are thinking of going it alone, here at Nexus we’ve put together some handy tips for you on how to go about it.

 Firstly, it’s important to make a plan of attack.
 Always make sure you have a timeline so you can get things done in the right order.
 Nobody wants to lay that gorgeous brand-new carpet before painting the interior walls.
 If you’re looking at a potential investment property, consider any potential renovation traps that may be costly down the track.

 When it comes to design, you will need to make sure you know what you want before you begin.
 Pictures of design layouts, colours or furnishings can go a long way in the planning process.
 If decorating isn’t your strong suit, you may want to enlist the help of a professional, such as an interior decorator.

-When it comes to home improvement, there can sometimes be potential pitfalls.
+When it comes to home improvements in Perth, there can sometimes be potential pitfalls.
 Try to avoid cheap fixtures and fittings, for example – these days, buyers expect a higher level of quality than a do-it-yourself laminate bench top.
 You also want to go with the style of the house you’re renovating – a stark, modern kitchen may not be the ideal choice for a traditional colonial home, for example.

 Similarly, you’ll also need to know when a lick of paint isn’t going to be enough – an experienced investor will be able to see any potential trouble-spots, so it’s always best to try and resolve any larger issues before committing to buy.